lesind22/Flask-Application-Final-Project/README.md

-# Simple Flask App with Leaftlet.js Visualization
+# Flask App with Leaftlet.js Visualization

-This is a simple Flask application that visualizes Black Publications in the United States from 1859-2025 using Leaflet.js.
+This is a Flask application that visualizes Black Publications in the United States from 1859-2025 using Leaflet.js.

 # What This App Does:
   - Reads data from the Black_Publications.csv